Abraham Senior: Isabella's courtier

 Senior actively intervened in support of the cause of the Jewish community, which was coming under increasing pressure.
 Through their efforts, they managed to raise among the Castilian aljamas a large sum of money to allow the Jews captured in Málaga to be ransomed.
 After failing to prevent the decree expelling the Jews from Spain (the Edict of Granada issued (31 March 1492), despite their offer of a large sum of money, Seneor (an old man of 80 years), together with others of his family chose conversion to Catholicism, while his friend Abravanel (55) chose to keep his religion and left for Naples.

+Charter granting privileges and nobility to Fernán Pérez Coronel (Abraham Senior).

 The conversion of Abraham Seneor was expected to have a major impact on the political strategy of the Catholic Monarchs, so it was carefully staged, publicized and surrounded by all appropriate solemnities.
 In a ceremony held on June 15, 1492 in the monastery of Guadalupe and conducted by the Primate of All Spain, Seneor was baptized and took his Christian name, Fernando (after his godfather, King Ferdinand himself), and the surname Perez Coronel (chosen from the extinct noble lineage Coronel).

 Within a few days of his conversion, whose sincerity was discussed, he became a ruler of Segovia, a member of the Royal Council and chief accountant of Prince Juan.
 During the expulsion Seneor continued to play a key financial role in assisting others in the Jewish community forced to leave Spain.

 The Coronel family

 The Coronel family remained one of the most important families of Segovia in the sixteenth century.
 In 1493, the children of Abraham/Fernando, Juan Perez Coronel and Inigo Lopez Coronel, inherited his position in the business partnership with Luis de Alcalá and brother-in-law Mayr Melamed/Fernan Núñez Coronel.
 Inigo was also ruler of Segovia, and the lifting of the Communities was treasurer of the rebels.
-A daughter, Maria Coronel, had married in 1510.
-Juan Bravo, a future leader of the rebel Comuneros in the Castilian Revolt of the Comuneros.
+Abraham's daughter, Maria Coronel, had married in 1510 Juan Bravo, a future leader of the rebel Comuneros in the Castilian.